CHAPTER 2: ...Wells Street, UK - March

 Fuck you, Murph.
 Finish your goddamn classes.

-Finally, he comes out the doors and sees me.
-He gets out his umbrella and opens it.
+Ten minutes later, he runs out the doors and gets out his umbrella.
+Immediately, he puts it over my head.
 "Oh my God, how long have you been standing here?" he asks.
 Except he also basically shouted it.
 "You should've come by the doors."
 I actually hiss at him, disgusted at the suggestion.
 "I'm sorry!"